Fascinating History of How WWII Brought to the Maldives

 Addu Atoll is the biggest (in terms of population) and most important (in terms of economics and administration) area of the Maldives after the capital Malé.
-This bird shaped atoll is made up of around 20 uninhabited islands and 6 inhabited islands.
+This bird-shaped atoll is made up of around 20 uninhabited islands and six inhabited islands.

 The four main inhabited islands in Addu Atoll – Gan, Feydhoo, Maradhoo, and Hithadhoo, are known collectively as Addu City, one of only three urban areas to get the status of "city" other than Malé (the others being Fuvamulah and Kulhudhuffushi).
 The bridges and causeways that link them create the longest continuous stretch of land in the Maldives, at 14km.

-The Addu Atoll is one of the most fascinating corners of the Maldives, and is definitely worth the extra 300 mile trip from Malé.
+The Addu Atoll is one of the fascinating corners of the Maldives and is definitely worth the extra 300-mile trip from Malé.